saifeemustafaq/mentorship/cohort_2/giteshyelave@outlook.com/About_cloud.md

 - If the organizations have uniform security, privacy and performance requirements, this multi-tenant data center architecture helps companies achieve their business-specific objectives.
 That is why a community model is particularly suited for organizations that work on joint projects.
 In that case, a centralized cloud facilitates project development, management and implementation.
 Also, the costs are shared across all users.

+- Community members generally share similar issues of privacy, performance, and security.
+This type of deployment model of cloud computing is managed and hosted internally or by a third-party vendor.

+- Access to a community cloud environment is typically restricted to the members of the community.

+- For joint business organizations, ventures, research organizations and tenders community cloud is the appropriate solution.
+Selection of the right type of cloud hosting is essential in this case.
+Thus, community-based cloud users need to know and analyze the business demand first.

 ![](https://www.sam-solutions.com/blog/wp-content/uploads/2017/08/community-cloud@2x.png)

 ### Strengths :